Our NYC Culinary Group does it again: delicious Mexican fare served up with style

 When I think of Mexican food the words spicy, fresh and colorful come to mind.
 Of course with a good amount of heat and lots of love mixed in for good measure.
 We arrived to our host's home as Diana was in the throes of mixing up batches of Chile Relleno - a labor intensive Mexican recipe but well worth the effort.
 This dish can be made many ways but basically it is a stuffed Poblano Chile -- one of Mexican's favored dishes.

 Chile Relleno has a long history in Mexico, dating back to the 16th century and is even linked to the country's cultural identity.
 Enrique shared with us an interesting story that ties the dishes' ingredients and colors to Mexico's independence from Spain.
 The Chile En Nogada is the version known for its patriotic color scheme.
-Here's the legendary tale, excerpt below taken from
+Here's the legendary tale, excerpt below taken from ehow.com's History of Chile Rellenos

-"According to legend, Agustin de Iturbide, the one-time royalist who engineered the final defeat of the Spanish army in Mexico, decided to celebrate the day of his patron saint, San Agustin, in Puebla on Aug.
+"According to legend, gustin de Iturbide, the one-time royalist who engineered the final defeat of the Spanish army in Mexico, decided to celebrate the day of his patron saint, San Agustin, in Puebla on Aug.
 28, 1821.
 He was on his way back to Mexico City from the state of Veracruz after having just signed the Treaty of Cordoba granting Mexico independence from Spain.

 The celebration was held at a local convent, where nuns created a special dish for the occasion: a chile relleno covered in nogada, a walnut-cream sauce that takes its name from the Spanish word nogal, meaning walnut tree.
 On top of the white sauce they sprinkled green parsley and red pomegranate seeds, giving the dish the red-white-and-green color scheme of the Mexican flag.
 And thus was born a patriotic culinary tradition".